 Not everyone needs a fancy or expensive Last Will and Testament; it really depends upon your wealth and the complexity of your situation.
-However, at the Law Office of Kevin A. Pollock LLC, we believe everyone should have at least a basic Will.
+However, at the The Pollock Firm LLC, we believe everyone should have at least a basic Will.
 Here are some of the most important reasons why:

 A Will Allows You to Decide WHERE Your Money Goes